-- Instruments are on service contract and except for the routine daily, weekly and monthly maintenance are serviced by an Ortho Clinical Diagnostics technical representative. - Laboratory personnel monitor and document refrigerator temperature, freezer temperature, and room temperature on a daily basis. - (2) All micropipettors used in testing clinical specimens are calibrated every 6 months.
-Pipettors that do not conform to specifications are autoclaved and sent out for recalibration in accordance with the manufacturer's recommendations.
+Instruments are on service contract and, except for the routine daily, weekly, and monthly maintenance, are serviced by an Ortho Clinical Diagnostics technical representative.

+Laboratory personnel monitor and document refrigerator temperature, freezer temperature, and room temperature on daily basis.

+(2) All micro-pipettors used in testing clinical specimens are calibrated every 6 months.
+Pipettors that do not conform to specifications are removed from the workflow, disinfected and sent out for recalibration in accordance with the manufacturer's recommendations.
 Calibration records are kept for each pipettor by serial number.

-a.
+g.
 Calibrations